Trout Unlimited: History and profile

-The National Leadership Council (NLC) is TU's volunteer body that helps to set the direction of TU and is made up of one representative elected from each council.

-TU's Board of Trustees (BOT) guides the organization.
-The BOT, consisting of 32 individuals, meets in person three times a year to review and approve financial and organizational decisions.

-The TU Strategic Plan identifies four key areas of focus for the organization's staff and volunteers, including:

-Protect high quality habitat for native and wild coldwater fish.

-Reconnect fragmented fish populations and habitats by improving instream flows and removing fish passage barriers.

-Restore watersheds by working in collaboration with others.

-Sustain TU conservation efforts by inspiring and training present and future generations of conservation stewards.

 Activities

 Trout Unlimited undertakes projects, programs and awareness campaigns at both the volunteer/chapter level, and at the staff level.
+TU members tallied more than 734,000 volunteer hours in 2017.
 Local chapter activities typically include stream restoration work, participating in citizen science, advocacy, educational programs, group fishing outings, and outreach activities for youth, women and veterans.
+The organization publishes a quarterly magazine titled TROUT, which all members receive upon signing up for the organization.
+The magazine has featured angling authors like John Gierach.

-Stream restoration focuses on improving habitat for trout and other coldwater species, including aquatic insects.
+Stream restoration focuses on improving habitat for trout and other cold water species, including aquatic insects.
 Tactics can include planting trees and shrubs along streams to reduce erosion while also increasing shade, strategic addition of boulders or trees to provide cover and improve water depth and flow, and removing or improving barriers that block fish passage, such as culverts and dams.

-TU members tallied more than 734,000 volunteer hours in 2017.

-Trout Unlimited's staff of restoration specialists and project managers undertake similar restoration activities, often on a larger scale and often in collaboration with partners.
-The work is informed by research from staff scientists.
+To carry out restoration work, Trout Unlimited frequently partners with the United States Forest Service and United States Fish and Wildlife Service.
+The work is informed by research from staff scientists and government scientists.